ahnoorwd/B12-A5-Emergency-Hotline/readme.md

 querySelectorAll("selector") → Returns all elements matching the CSS selector as a NodeList (static list, array-like).

-querySelector is the most flexible since it supports full CSS selectors.
 ---
 ## 2. How do you create and insert a new element into the DOM?